algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Replace the Nth (signed) value from the frame pointer in the stack
 - Availability: v8

-## pushn n
+## bury n

-- Opcode: 0xf3 {uint8 stack depth}
+- Opcode: 0xf3 {uint8 depth}
-- Stack: ... &rarr; ..., [N zeros]
-- Push N 0s onto the stack
-- Availability: v8

-## popn n

-- Opcode: 0xf4 {uint8 stack depth}
-- Stack: ..., [N items] &rarr; ...
+- Stack: ..., A &rarr; ...
-- Remove N values from the top of the stack
+- Replace the Nth value from the top of the stack. bury 0 fails.
 - Availability: v8